-- 1. Formal warning: a written reprimand that expresses disapproval of the student's actions and warns against any potential violations of College policy in the future. - 2.
-Probation: a period of observation and review.
-The length of this period of probation will be determined by the Executive Dean, Student Services.
-If found responsible for violating any College policies or failure to comply with other requirements stipulated during this period, the student may be immediately suspended from the College and/or its events pending further disciplinary review. - 3.
-Suspension: immediate dismissal from classes and activities at the College for at least the remainder of the session/semester in progress and/or a specified period of time thereafter.
-Any additional violations or failure to comply with other requirements stipulated during this period of suspension may result in expulsion.
-During suspension, the student is not permitted to visit the College premises or attend any College functions without prior written permission from the Executive Dean, Student Services.
-Any student who is suspended due to misconduct will not be entitled to any refund of tuition or other fees after financial aid is adjusted. - 4.
-Expulsion: the most severe sanction for violation of College policy is expulsion, which results in immediate dismissal and permanent separation from the College.
-Any student who is expelled due to misconduct will not be entitled to any refund of tuition or other fees and may incur additional charges and fees after financial aid is adjusted.
+- policy is expulsion, which results in immediate dismissal and permanent separation from the College.
+Any student who is expelled due to misconduct will not be entitled to any refund of tuition or other fees and may incur additional charges and fees after financial aid is adjusted. - 5.
+Fine a monetary penalty for property damage, theft, or other violations that result inconvenience cost to others. - 6.
+Formal Warning a written reprimand that expresses disapproval of the student's actions and warns against any potential violations of College policy in the future. - 7.
+Interim Suspension temporarily restrict student(s) from Campus/College activities pending a hearing. - 8.
+Loss of Privileges denial of specific privileges for a designated period of time. - 9.
+Parental Notification as permitted by law, the College reserves the right to disclose to parents or legal guardians information about a student's violation of College regulations and policies and Federal, State and/or local laws governing the use of alcohol or a controlled substance.
+The College may notify parents/legal guardians of alcohol or a controlled substance violation if the student is under the age of 21.
+The Vice President, Student Services or designee determines the circumstances under which parental notification takes place. - 10.
+Probation a period of observation and review.
+The length of this period of probation will be determined by the Vice President, Student Services or designee.
+If found responsible for violating any College policies or failure to comply with other requirements stipulated during this period, the student may be immediately suspended from the College and/or events pending further disciplinary review. - Restitution compensation for loss, damage, or injury.
+This may take the form of appropriate service and/or monetary replacement. - 12.
+Suspension immediate dismissal from classes and activities at the College for at least the remainder of the term/semester in progress and/or a specified period of time thereafter.
+Any additional violations or failure to comply with other requirements stipulated during this time period of suspension may result in expulsion.
+During suspension, the student is not permitted to visit the College premises or attend any College functions without prior written permission from the Vice President, Student Services or designee.
+Any student who is suspended due to misconduct will not be entitled to any refund of tuition or other fees and may incur additional charges and fees after financial aid is adjusted.